“Cervical cancer should be almost entirely preventable” – Professor Ian Frazer AC, co-inventor of the HPV vaccine.

 It also guards against head and neck cancers in both men and women.
 It is for this reason that since 2013, Australia now vaccinates both girls and boys.
 The vaccine is most effective if given before the start of sexual activity.
 It’s currently free for girls and boys in Year 7 as part of the school-based National Immunisation Program.
 In 2013 and 2014 only, the vaccine will also be free for boys in Year 9 as part of a national catch-up initiative.

 Males and females outside of these ages may still benefit from the vaccine and should speak to their doctors to see if it’s right for them.
-As the vaccine won’t prevent all cervical cancers, it’s important to remember that, vaccinated or not, a Pap test every 2 years is still vitally important for all women, aged 18 to 70, who’ve ever been sexually active.
+As the vaccine won’t prevent all cervical cancers, it’s important to remember that, vaccinated or not, a Cervical Screening Test every 5 years is still vitally important for all women, aged 25-74, who’ve ever been sexually active.

 Gardasil® protects against two of the cancer-causing strains of HPV and the two that are responsible for causing genital warts.
 Gardasil is recommended for girls from 9 years of age to young women up to 26 years.
 It guards against the HPV types 6, 11, 16 and 18.